 An XDR system or solution encompasses tools for endpoint attack prevention, monitoring, automated response action, and threat hunting with dashboards and reports.
 It also includes features for securing cloud storage, email, and apps.
 XDR solutions unify visibility and management across endpoints, the enterprise network, and cloud-based assets.

 How does an XDR system work?

 An XDR system secures enterprise networks by detecting potential security incidents at endpoints and other vulnerable areas, identifying actual cyberthreats versus non-incidents, and auto-responding to incidents by containment or remediation based on custom rules.

 Is XDR better than EDR?

-The global shift to remote work arrangements has increased cybersecurity risks beyond experts’ initial estimates.
+The global shift to remote work arrangements has increased cybersecurity risks.
 To address the growing number and severity of cyberthreats, CISOs and security analysts must look beyond traditional EDR solutions and start thinking in terms of XDR.
-Although securing endpoints is critical for protecting the environment, today's workplace demands holistic solutions that include network telemetry, behavioral analysis and continuous authentication.
+Although securing endpoints is critical, it’s not enough.
+Today's workplace demands holistic solutions that include network telemetry, behavioral analysis, and continuous authentication.